 Equipment damage can occur.
-Pull release pin before activating seat mechanism.
+Lift seat back before rotating seat mechanism.

-The convertible helm seat can be rotated to face aft (see Figure 3.23.1).
-Only use seat in forward facing position while underway.
-Do not rotate seat while underway.
+The convertible cockpit seat can be rotated to face aft, forward, or fully recline into a lounge.
+Use seat in forward-facing position while underway.
+Do not rotate seat while boat is moving.
 To operate: